 Some directors are guilty of willfully piling up debt with no hope of paying back creditors – by doing this they are risking an action for wrongful trading that can lead to disqualification and personal liability for the company’s debts.
 Some directors breach their duty to creditors by removing assets from premises or selling assets to another company at less than full price.

 This is known as a transaction at an undervalue, and can be reversed by the liquidator.
 Because of these regulations it is imperative that you seek advice before embarking on such a transaction.

 Another trap that directors often fall into is assuming that the assets and monies in the company’s bank account belong to them personally.
-Even if a director has funded the business by putting his/her own money into the company this does not mean that assets belong to them.
+Even if a director has funded the business by putting their own money into the company this does not mean that assets belong to them.
 The assets belong to the company and the company owes them.